 Starting your blog with all the topics under the sun is confusing for your readers and does not show authority.

-Establishing yourself as an expert blogger on a specific topic makes you more valuable than a blogger who covers a wide range of topics.
+Establishing yourself as an expert blogger on a specific topic makes you more valuable than a blogger who covers a wide range of issues.

-By niching down, you’ll cover a topic more in-depth than someone else.
-And if other blogs are doing the same, you can offer your perspective on your niche that no one else can copy.
+You’ll cover a topic more in-depth than someone else by niching down.
+And if other blogs do the same, you can offer your perspective on your niche that no one else can copy.